Issue 1-21, 2022

 KEYWORDS: cerebral palsy, adaptive physical education, adaptive climbing, biomechanics, electropodography, video analysis of walking, stabilography, rehabilitation, physical rehabilitation

-For citation: Sheiko G.E., Belova A.N., Balandina O.V., Rukina N.N., Vorobyova O.V., Kuznetsov A.N., Kavinov M.A., Orinchuk V.A.
+FOR CITATION: Sheiko G.E., Belova A.N., Balandina O.V., Rukina N.N., Vorobyova O.V., Kuznetsov A.N., Kavinov M.A., Orinchuk V.A.
 The Effectiveness and Safety of Adaptive Climbing in the Rehabilitation of Patients with Cerebral Palsy.
 Bulletin of Rehabilitation Medicine.
 2022; 21 (1): 45-54. https://doi.org/10.38025/2078-1962-2022-21-1-45-54

 References: